Matt Vierling Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 24th in the league.

-- The Royals' 5.20 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.18).

-- Royals pitchers combine to surrender 111 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 19th in baseball in home runs allowed (111 total, 1.2 per game).

-- In his most recent outing on Thursday, July 6 against the Cleveland Guardians, the righty tossed five innings, allowing one earned run while surrendering six hits.
+- His last time out came on Friday, July 7 against the Cleveland Guardians, when the left-hander tossed six innings, surrendering three earned runs while giving up six hits.

+- The 26-year-old has an ERA of 4.18, with 5.9 strikeouts per nine innings, in eight games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.